 Indoor or outdoor, stage area, power supply, load-in routes, volume rules, curfew and existing sound or lighting equipment.

-What matters most: elegant atmosphere, full dance floor, compact lineup, larger stage impact, budget range or full-day musical accompaniment?
+What matters most: elegant atmosphere, full dance floor, compact lineup, greater stage presence, budget range or live music for the whole day?

 Related pages